Rapid evidence review on the causes and identification of individuals with specific learning difficulties (SpLD)

 The Council of Science and Technology (CST) advises the Prime Minister on science and technology policy issues related to government policy.

 In January 2020, Professor Julia Carroll was invited to provide a rapid evidence review on recent research on Specific Learning Difficulties for the UK government.
-This review will be published in Summer 2020.
+This review is now available to read on GOV.UK.

 The primary aims of the report are to highlight the relevance of new research for policymakers and to suggest potential avenues for future research.
 Professor Carroll included a series of key points for policymakers, educators and researchers.
 This included suggested ways in which teachers and schools could increase their understanding of, and support for, SpLDs.
 The report also highlighted discrepancies between the support in place for individuals at schools and colleges and at higher education.
 Finally, it highlighted the need for large-scale longitudinal studies of SpLDs.